Meet the Literacy Source staff:

 Taiko was born and raised in Seattle.
 She graduated with a BA in communications from the UW and completed a Masters in Social Communication overseas at the University of Madrid in Spain.
 She has lived and taught English in Spain, Thailand, and Japan and volunteered with immigrants, refugees, and vulnerable communities throughout her teaching career.
 She’s passionate about language education and its ability to empower learners.

-Tee serves as our CTO and is Literacy Source’s “point of contact” for all technology needs.
+Tee serves as our CIO and is Literacy Source’s “point of contact” for all technology needs.
 He works with the Board of Directors and Executive Director to craft a technology vision for the future, and ensures the daily operation and stability of our IT systems.
-He graduated from the College of William and Mary with a BBA in Operations and Information Technology and is completing his MBA from Washington State University.
+He holds an MBA from Washington State University and an a BBA from William & Mary.
 He has held various leadership roles at Microsoft for over 13 years in both the US and Europe and currently runs a technology consulting company in Seattle focused on the nonprofit and small business sectors.
 Tee has also been a volunteer tutor at Literacy Source.